Hotel Granvia Kyoto

 The Hotel Granvia Kyoto has an amazing 13 different restaurants and bars and cuisine includes French, Italian, both contemporary and traditional Japanese and Chinese.
 The Sky Lounge on the 15th floor offers great views across the ancient capital.
-There is also a 20-meter indoor swimming pool and a wellness and fitness center (small fee applies).
+There is also a 20-metre indoor swimming pool and a wellness and fitness centre (small fee applies).

 Hotel Granvia Kyoto can arrange geisha experiences and Japanese cooking classes for guests who pre-book them.
 The hotel's excellent concierge knows the city inside out and can help plan any activities or excursions.

 Evi-Elli La Valle (Staff)

 If you are staying at the Granvia, try and book their Choraku Suite.
 It is one of a kind so often not available but if you can book it, it is definitely worth it.
 It is on the 15th (top) floor with the most incredible panoramic views of Kyoto with Kyoto Tower in the foreground and the mountains in the distance.
 Designed by a famous Kyoto interior designer, the suite is huge and comes with its own balcony and jacuzzi - it is perfect for a romantic honeymoon.